Courses

 We hope this guide has helped you understand how to put parental controls on iPhone and iPad.
 No matter how old your child is, setting up parental controls on a device can help you keep your child safe from inappropriate content and set clear boundaries for screen time.
 Apple’s screen time feature provides many useful settings to help, and it’s easy to set up.

 Just remember that no amount of parental controls can replace parental guidance and an open dialogue.
 Look at these tools as a helping hand toward your kids’ internet safety.
-Remember to explain to your child why parental control apps are important.
-If you’re wondering how to turn off parental controls once they get older, just simply go back through the settings and turn them off.
+Remember to check out some of the most worrisome social media addiction statistics, and explain to your child why parental control apps are important.

 Do you use a parental control app?
 What do you think about Apple’s built-in screen time feature?
 Do you use it?
 Or do you prefer to use a third-party parental control iPhone app?
 Let us know in the comments below and, as always, thanks for reading.